gelles-brandeis/tapqir/docs/source/tutorials/part_i.rst

 Tapqir is a modular program that uses a chosen probabilistic model to interpret experimental data.
 There currently exists only a single model, ``cosmos``, developed for analysis of simple CoSMoS experiments.
 The ``cosmos`` model is for *time-independent* analysis of *single-channel* (i.e., one-binder) data sets.
-Our preprint (`Ordabayev et al., 2021`_) contains a comprehensive description of the ``cosmos`` model.
+Our publication (`Ordabayev et al., 2021`_) contains a comprehensive description of the ``cosmos`` model.
 In the future, we plan to add addional models to Tapqir, for example to integrate hidden-Markov kinetic analysis or to handle global analysis with multiple wavelength channels.